Last Updated: March 2026

 Spain’s non-lucrative visa (visado de residencia no lucrativa) is designed for people who can support themselves without working in Spain — retirees with pensions or savings are the primary audience.

 Duration: Initial 1-year visa, renewable for 2-year periods.
 After 5 years, you can apply for long-term residence.
-Citizenship requires 10 years of legal residence (some nationalities qualify sooner).
+Citizenship requires 10 years of legal residence.

 Key restriction: You cannot work in Spain on this visa — no employment, no freelancing, no remote work.
 It’s strictly for people living off passive income.
-If you plan to do any work, look at Spain’s digital nomad visa instead.
+For remote workers, look at Spain’s digital nomad visa instead.

-Why retirees love it: Mediterranean climate, world-class food, excellent and affordable healthcare (both public and private), vibrant social culture, and well-established expat communities along the costas and in cities like Barcelona, Madrid, and Valencia.
+Why retirees love it: Mediterranean climate, world-class food, excellent and affordable healthcare, vibrant social culture, and well-established expat communities along the costas.

 France: Long-Stay Visitor Visa (VLS-TS)

-France offers a long-stay visitor visa for those who want to live in France without working.
-It’s less publicized than Portugal or Spain’s options but equally viable for retirees.
+France offers a long-stay visitor visa for those who want to live in France without working — equally viable for retirees despite being less publicized than Portugal or Spain’s options.

-Income requirement: France doesn’t publish a fixed minimum, but consulates generally expect proof of around €1,500–€2,000/month in passive income or equivalent savings.
-The bar is discretionary — stronger applications with higher income get approved more easily.
+Income requirement: No fixed minimum, but consulates generally expect approximately €1,500–€2,000/month in passive income or equivalent savings.

 Why retirees love it: Culture, cuisine, wine, and the French countryside.
-Healthcare is world-class and becomes accessible through the state system once you’re a legal resident.
-Property is more affordable outside Paris than many people assume — the south of France, Brittany, and the Dordogne are popular retirement regions.
+Healthcare is world-class and accessible through the state system once you’re a legal resident.

 Greece: Financially Independent Person Visa